deficollective/defiscan/src/content/protocols/binance-staked-eth/ethereum.md

 ## Autonomy

-As mentioned in the [Terms of services](https://www.binance.com/en/terms-ETH-2-0-staking#:~:text=Binance%20Group%20Entities%20may%2C%20in,their%20sole%20and%20absolute%20discretion), the protocol relies on _Binance Group_ as the sole operator of Ethereum validators.
+As mentioned in the [Terms of services](https://www.binance.com/en/terms-ETH-2-0-staking#:~:text=Binance%20Group%20Entities%20may%2C%20in,their%20sole%20and%20absolute%20discretion), Binance Staked ETH relies on the _Binance Group_ as the sole operator of Ethereum validators.
 Users' `ETH` is in total custody of Externally Owned Accounts (EOAs) who handle privately the creation of new validators.

 > Autonomy score: High